 It never fails.
-I meet with a new USMLE Step 1 student for our first tutoring session together and I ask him to bring all of his study materials with him.
-He brings a pile of books that would require Herculean strength just to carry, along with a stack of DVDs.
-He also tells me which Qbanks he plans to use.
+A new USMLE Step 1 student shows up to our first meeting with a huge pile of books that would require Herculean strength just to carry, along with a slew of online video subscriptions and Qbanks for future use.

-“What am I missing?” he says to me, concerned that he forgot the secret ingredient to acing Step 1.
+“What am I missing?” the student asks, concerned about forgetting the secret ingredient to acing Step 1.

-I take 3 books out of the pile and leave all the rest, including the DVDs.
+I take 3 books out of the pile and leave all the rest.
 “You will use these 3 books, a Qbank, and almost nothing else.
 Trust me, you’re better off using fewer resources and mastering them than skimming over many resources and not knowing any of them well.”

 At this point, I usually get a mixed look of relief and disbelief, and I often have to spend quite a bit of time convincing the student that all those extraneous resources are just not necessary.
 In the process, I then explain the best USMLE study resources and how to make optimal use of each one.